The Recreational Vehicle

 Traveling in an RV solves that problem, as you bring your own bed with you.
 Those beds can be very comfortable as well, if you get a good RV mattress.
 Campgrounds are much cheaper than hotels, and you can also spend the night at a rest area or even WalMart parking lot if you have to.
 Over a long trip that savings really adds up.
 It becomes even more cost beneficial if you travel often, as RVs last a long time if they are taken care of.
 An easy way to keep a recreational vehicle in top shape is making use of an RV cover.

 Eating out for every meal during a trip can also add significant expenses to your travel plans.
 Unless you want to make PBJ sandwiches in your car you will have to either spend money on fast food or spend more at finer restaurants.
 In an RV you are bringing a kitchen with you, so you can cook for yourself at a reasonable price.
 You can even use most kitchen appliances like portable induction cooktops as they can be powered by RV solar kits and RV batteries.
-Larger appliances like a standing air conditioner or space heater would only work at a place with an electrical hookup, but most RV’s have model-specific air conditioners built in.
+Larger appliances like RV dehumidifiers, standing air conditioner, a or space heater would only work at a place with an electrical hookup, but most RV’s have model-specific air conditioners built in.
 Similarly, most RVs have bathrooms, but if they don’t you can bring a composting toilet.
 Travelers with special dietary needs also find RV travel much more convenient.

 Pack It In